UseKeyp/kaching-app/README.md

 -Send - allows you to send cryptocurrency to other users who have also created accounts with Keyp.
 -Wallet - displays your wallet balances and transaction history.
 -Request - lets you request crypto payment from other users.
-An email will be sent to the requested user with the amount and sset requested.
+An email will be sent to the requested user with the amount and asset requested.
 -Fund - allows you to fund your wallet with popular onramps.
 -Cash out - lets you offramp your funds to popular offramps.